Supply Chain Management

 Cultivation of Good Relationship with Suppliers

 PTTEP have enhanced relationship with suppliers through cooperation and the improvement in supply chain management efficiency.
 Strategic meetings are organized under the vision of "Energy Partner of Choice", to hear their suggestions and cultivate the understanding of both sides' operations, visions and technology strategies which will improve operational efficiency and foster true cooperation.
-Additionally, meetings with critical suppliers, such as those in drilling and production site management, are planned with the intent to jointly create a Master Service Agreement (MSA), which covers contracts' identifying standards and relevant conditions for mutual benefits and operational efficiency.
+Additionally, PTTEP also cooperated with key suppliers, such as those in drilling and production site management group, to create Master Service Agreement (MSA) in advance to establish contracts standards and relevant conditions for mutual benefits and operational efficiency.

 Logistics and Petroleum Development Support Base's Operational Strategies